 - Variants of concern show evidence of being concerning.
-There are currently four variants of concern in the United States that are being closely monitored and characterized by federal agencies.
-These are B.1.1.7 (Alpha), B.1.351 (Beta), P.1 (Gamma), and B.1.617.2 (Delta) and are discussed in more detail below.
+There is currently one variant of concern in the United States.
+This is B.1.617.2 (Delta) and its sublineages.
+Delta is discussed in more detail below.

 - The World Health Organization (WHO) may classify certain variants in different categories because of the impacts they are having in other countries.
 Because the importance of variants can differ by location, the U.S. classifications may differ from those of the WHO.

-- Variants of high consequence show clear evidence of making our disease prevention measures less effective.
+- Variants of high consequence show clear evidence of making our disease prevention measures or medical countermeasures less effective.
+This may include demonstrated failure of diagnostic tests, more severe clinical disease, and increased hospitalizations.
 There are currently no SARS-CoV-2 variants of high consequence.